Merida, Yucatan — Investors are betting on more business and leisure travelers coming to Yucatan.

 The 1990s-era Siglo XXI will take on a more contemporary look and grow from 13,000 to 22,000 square meters of construction.
-A new exhibition hall alone will be 13,000-square-meters big.

 Work begins in September and events that were scheduled there will go to the new convention hall in the hotel zone.

 He said the remodeling and expansion at Siglo XXI places Merida on the list of select cities with ample infrastructure to host large events.

 Bouncing from topic to topic, Vila Dosal said new cruise ships will be coming from Viking Ocean Cruises, Ponant, Royal Caribbean International, Carnival and Norwegian.
 He was fresh off a tour of a huge new ship that Carnival sends every other week from Galveston, Texas.

 Just how often these new ships will dock in Progreso was not mentioned.

 He associated Carnival’s move to meetings he held in Puerto Rico and New York City with the company’s executives.
 He said he told them about the state and federal government’s plans to upgrade Progreso’s infrastructure, making it a more appealing place to disembark.

 He also cited recent news that Despegar.com ranked region as the No. 3 destination in Mexico for summer travel.